Chinese character radicals: Dictionary lookup

-Many dictionaries support using radical classification to index and lookup characters, although many present-day dictionaries supplement it with other methods as well.
-For example, modern dictionaries in PRC usually use the Pinyin transcription of a character to perform character lookup.
+Many dictionaries support using radical classification to index and look up characters, although many present-day dictionaries supplement it with other methods.
+For example, modern dictionaries in PRC normally use the Pinyin transcription of a character to perform character lookup.
 Following the "section-header-and-stroke-count" method of Mei Yingzuo, characters are listed by their radical and then ordered by the number of strokes needed to write them.

-The steps involved in looking up a character are:
+The steps involved in looking up a character are as follows: